 This data product includes measurements for microalgae collection, including periphyton (benthic microalgae and biofilms, collected from a variety of benthic surfaces including cobble [epilithon], silt [epipelon], sand [epipsammon], woody debris [epixylon], and plant surfaces[epiphyton]), seston (collected from the wadeable stream water column), and phytoplankton (collected from a lake or river water column).
-Periphyton and phytoplankton collection includes the field collection of microalgae (periphyton and phytoplankton) as well as ash-free dry mass (biomass), taxonomy, abundance, and biovolume.
+Periphyton and phytoplankton collection includes the field collection of microalgae (periphyton and phytoplankton) as well as ash-free dry mass (biomass), taxonomy, and abundance.
+Biovolume data were collected from 2014-2018, and discontinued in 2018.
 Algal chlorophyll, chemistry, and isotope data are related to this data product and can be found in "Periphyton and phytoplankton chemical properties" (NEON.DP1.20163; AD[02]).
 Starting in 2018, only chlorophyll data will be collected from seston samples in wadeable streams.
 Prior to 2018, seston data include taxonomy, biomass, and the full suite of chemistry data.
 These data are related to the NEON Grand Challenge areas of Biodiversity and Biogeochemistry and include additional data about the microalgal community in streams and lakes.
 These data can be used to assess the health of the aquatic ecosystem.
 Periphyton and phytoplankton are sampled three times per year at each NEON aquatic site (AD[05]).
 Sampling dates are based on a combination of variables, including hydrology in streams or ice on/ice off dates in lakes, accumulated degree days (temperature), and riparian greenness (phenology).
 For additional information see sampling design NEON Aquatic Sampling Strategy (AD[05]) and protocol AOS Protocol and Procedure for Periphyton and Phytoplankton Sampling (AD[06]).